mattiasjahnke/arduino-projects/mini-ig-stats/README.md

 **Modify the code**
 * Configure your own hostname of the nodejs-application
-* Replace my IG handle "engineerish" with your own
+* Replace my Instagram handle "engineerish" with your own
 * Do any necessary modifications to the pin config (or write your own "result visualization" code)